 Canyon AKA Glitter

-Gulch; the road is excavated down to dirt and rocks.
+Gulch; the road is excavated down to dirt.
 2) Another

-section of road just north of the Gulch that's down to dirt and rock,
+section of road just north of the Gulch that's down to dirt,

 where we had to wait over 20 minutes going NOBO.
 3) A third section